Willie Miller (basketball): 2010 Fiesta

 In the middle of the Fiesta Conference, Alaska traded him to Ginebra in exchange for Cyrus Baguio who wanted to have more minutes.
 On his debut with the Kings, they lost to his former team.
 Ultimately, they ended their season in the quarterfinals to the Aces.

 2010-2011 Philippine Cup

-Ginebra amassed an impressive 10-4 card but it was only enough for 3rd place if only Miller did not turned the ball at least once in 3 out of there 4 games they could have avoided Alaska and gain Twice-to-beat Advantage.
-They will win against Alaska though 2–1 with a come from 0–1 deficit while trailing 20 points in the first quarter in game 3.
-But Miller was just limited to 2 points in game 1 and 1 point in game 3.
+Ginebra amassed a 10-4 card but it was only enough for 3rd place.
+They won against Alaska 2–1 with a 0–1 deficit, while trailing 20 points in the first quarter of game 3.
+But Miller was just limited to 2 points in game 1, and 1 point in game 3.

 2011 Commissioner's and Governors Cup

 As the season went through, Miller's minutes winded down due to the rising of then rookies John Wilson and Robert Labagala as well as the return of Mark Caguioa's superstar game.
 Before the start of the playoffs of the third conference, he got traded to the then Air21 Express who were looking for a guard that could help Dondon Hontiveros.